 Through CIV, Crawford acquires a majority interest in WeGoLook, an on-demand field services company combining technology with the gig economy to gather and validate information anytime, anywhere.

-Crawford is the one of the largest, independent providers of claims-handling services globally with nearly 9,000 employees in over 70 countries around the world.
+Crawford is the largest publicly listed independent provider of claims management and outsourcing solutions globally with nearly 9,000 employees in over 70 countries around the world.